Kernel Estimation for Panel Data with Heterogeneous Dynamics: Conclusion

 \section{Conclusion}

 This paper presented nonparametric kernel-smoothing estimation to examine the degree of heterogeneity in panel data.
 The kernel density and CDF estimators are consistent and asymptotically normal under the relative magnitude conditions on the cross-sectional size $N$, time-series length $T$, and bandwidth $h$.
 Because of the presence of incidental parameter bias and nonlinearity biases, the relative magnitude conditions vary in the order of the expansions.
 Via infinite-order expansions, we derived the relative magnitude conditions that are suitable for microeconometric applications.
-We discussed the split-panel jackknife to correct biases, the construction of confidence intervals, and the selection of bandwidth.
-We also illustrated our procedure based on an application on price deviations and Monte Carlo simulations.
+We discussed the split-panel jackknife to correct biases, the construction of CIs, and the selection of bandwidth.
+We also illustrated our procedure based on an application on price deviations.